Van Walk On Solar Panels - Highest Efficiency, Shade Tolerant

 - Purchase options - These panels can be purchased individually or as a complete easy to install kit.

-- Durable - Although not recommended, the panels can be lightly stepped on.
+- Durable - Although not recommended, the panels can be lightly stepped on if properly mounted.

 All CMP (Custom Marine Products) solar panels are high quality, high output Class A+ marine grade and backed with a 5 year manufacturers and CMP warranty.